GreanBeetle/trivia/README.md

 Typically I don't use expo for the following reasons

-- As apps grow increasingly complicated, Expo becomes increasingly problematic.
-I think of it mostly as a learing tool for beginning RN developers.
+- As apps grow increasingly complicated, Expo can become increasingly problematic.
-- In my opinion, a minimum knowledge of Xcode and the use of certificates and profiles is critical for a React Native Developer.
+- A minimum knowledge of Xcode and the use of certificates and profiles is critical for a React Native Developer.
 Using Expo, developers aren't exposed to this.
 - A similar argument applies for Android Studio.
 - Reproducing and troubleshooting real-world bugs involving different mobile OSes, for example, or dated or rarely-seen hardware is more difficult with Expo.
 - Expo makes it hard to debug network issues related to WiFi or Data.